bdkay/nike-bot/README.md

 4. Click on 'Load Packed Extension' button to the left.
 5. Double click nike-master-bot, then chrome-extension, then autocart.js.
 This will load it as a Chrome extension.

+That's it!
+Now just click on a [@nikestore](http://twitter.com/nikestore) release link and watch it do its thing.

 ### If you edit [autocart.js](/chrome-extension/autocart.js) at all, such as modifying the size or amount values, you'll have to go back into Chrome > Settings > Extensions and click 'Reload' under nike-bot.